 We believe containers are the paradigm for modern architectures — and they’re a great fit for using MarkLogic.
 Developers already get significant agility with MarkLogic, which provides a fast and iterative way to integrate, store, manage, and search data.
 By combining MarkLogic and containers, developers can release code even faster.

-Whether in development or production environments, MarkLogic supports containers so you can deploy with greater ease and speed.
+MarkLogic supports containers so you can deploy with greater ease and speed.
 If, for instance, you use MarkLogic + Docker to pack, ship, and run applications within containers, developers simply write an application, place it in a container, and deploy.

 Containers are a popular solution to run software reliably as it’s moved from one environment to another.
 Not only do containers package up applications, but also reduce costs through sharing computing resources.